 Body of ECLAC that provides the governments of the member countries with an opportunity to meet between the sessions of the Commission.

 The Committee was established in 1975, pursuant to ECLAC resolution 358(XVI), to promote and strengthen economic and social cooperation and integration among the countries of the Caribbean and to promote cooperation between them and the countries and integration processes of Latin America and the Caribbean.

-The mandate of this subsidiary body is enshrined in General Assembly resolution 58/220 on economic and technical cooperation among developing countries, which urged developing countries and their partners to intensify South-South cooperation and led to the creation of the Committee on Cooperation among Developing Countries and Regions.
-Subsequently, by virtue of ECLAC resolution 611(XXX), that Committee changed its name to Committee on South-South Cooperation.
-One of its main objectives is to strengthen international cooperation for development, including South-South, North-South and multilateral cooperation.
+The mandate of this subsidiary body derives from General Assembly resolution 58/220 on economic and technical cooperation among developing countries, which urges countries to intensify South-South cooperation and led to the creation of the Committee on Cooperation among Developing Countries and Regions.
+Subsequently, pursuant to ECLAC resolution 611(XXX), that Committee changed its name to the Committee on South-South Cooperation.
+One of the Committee’s main objectives is to strengthen international cooperation for development, including South-South, North-South, triangular and multilateral cooperation.

-Established in accordance with ECLAC resolution 672(XXXIV), the Conference’s objectives are to promote the development and improvement of national policies on science, technology and innovation and those related to the progress of the information and knowledge society.
+Established in 2012 pursuant to ECLAC resolution 672(XXXIV) and Economic and Social Council resolution 2012/35, the Conference’s objectives include promoting the development and improvement of national policies on science, technology and innovation and those related to the progress of the information and knowledge society.

-Established by the Economic and Social Council of the United Nations by virtue of resolution 2000/7 to contribute to the progress of policies on statistics and statistical activities in the countries of the region and to promote international, regional and bilateral cooperation among national offices and international and regional agencies.
+Established in 2000 pursuant to ECLAC resolution 580(XXVIII) and Economic and Social Council resolution 2000/7, the Conference contributes to the progress of policies on statistics and statistical activities in the countries of the region and promotes international, regional and bilateral cooperation among national statistical offices and international and regional agencies.